Upper bounds for integrated information

-The MIP is the partition $\theta \in \Theta(M,Z)$ that makes the least difference to the effect repertoire relative to the maximum possible difference achievable by that partition, $\mathcal{N}(\theta)$.
-Normalizing the distance between $\pi_e(z'_e \mid m)$ and $\pi_e^{\theta}(z'_e \mid m)$ by $\mathcal{N}(\theta)$ makes the comparison between different partitions with different number of parts fair.
-The value of $\mathcal{N}(\theta)$ will be derived shortly.
 If there exists a partition for which the unpartitioned probability is less than or equal to the partitioned probability, the mechanism is reducible to its parts and the integrated effect information over purview $Z$ is $0$.
 We can further find the most irreducible purview by finding

 $z_e^*(m)$ is the subset of units that mechanism $m$ as a whole makes the most difference to. $\varphi_e(m) = \varphi_e(m, z_e^*(m))$ is the difference that $m$ as a whole makes to its most irreducible purview, which is referred to as the mechanism integrated effect information.
-Similar analysis and procedure can be used to define the cause repertoire $\pi_c(Z_{t-1} \mid M_t=m_t)$ and the integrated cause information $\varphi_c(m)$ \cite{Albantakis2022IntegratedTerms}.
+Similar analysis and procedure can be used to define the cause repertoire $\pi_c(Z_{t-1} \mid M_t=m_t)$ and the integrated cause information $\varphi_c(m)$ \cite{Albantakis2023IntegratedTerms}.
 For a detailed description of the definitions for the cause side, see \nameref{S1_Appendix}.
 Finally, the overall integrated information of a mechanism is then defined as $\varphi(m) = \min \{ \varphi_e(m), \varphi_c(m) \}$.
 An irreducible mechanism with its maximal cause and effect purviews are referred to as a \emph{distinction}.